Tamal Mudo Recipe Costa Rica

 Because Catholic doctrine requires that Catholics abstain from pork, chicken, and beef during Fridays of Lent and during Holy Week, Costa Rican cuisine has a meatless version of the traditional tamal to enjoy during this religious time.

-The tamal mudo is prepared in an identical manner to the traditional Christmas pork tamales, except the filling is meatless.
-Here’s the recipe:
+The tamal mudo is prepared identically to the traditional Christmas pork tamales, except the filling is meatless.

 Tamal Mudo Recipe